singhnatasha/digital_resume/README.md

 yarn OR
 npm install

-this installs all the dependencies for the app
+this installs all the dependencies for the app (could be checked at package.json file)

 Starting the application